-Kithara I -2011, built by William Lindhout for Scordatura, supported by Société Gavigniès and KlankKleurFestival and premièred in March 2016 at City University, London (BobFest).
+Kithara I -2011, built by William Lindhout for Scordatura, supported by Société Gavigniès and Stichting KlankKleurFestival.
+Premièred in March 2016 at City University, London (BobFest).

-Mazda Marimba -2017.
-Elisabeth Smalt, Christian Smalt, Harm Mouw, Charles van Gelder, with help from Alfrun Schmid, Chris Rainier, Lucas van Helsdingen.
+Mazda Marimba -2017. a group building project: Made by Christian Smalt, Chris Rainier, Harm Mouw, Charles van Gelder, Elisabeth Smalt, Alfrun Schmid, Lucas van Helsdingen.
 Supported by Société Gavigniès as part of the Rose Petal Jam project.

 Diamond Marimba -2018. built by Aart Strootman, financed by private donations via Kickstarter crowdfunding as part of the Rose Petal Jam project.

-Harmonic Canon – 2018. built by David Lavis, supported by Société Gavigniès as part of the Rose Petal Jam project.
+Harmonic Canon was built in 2018 by David Lavis in close collaboration with Chris Rainier.
+Supported by Société Gavigniès as part of the Rose Petal Jam project.

-Adapted Viola – 2002. viola (Palm Guitars) adapted by R. de Jongh in 2002 for Elisabeth Smalt as part of the first Partch tour in Holland named The Truth of Tune.
-With support by the Harry Partch Foundation.
+Adapted Viola – 2002. viola (Palm Guitars) adapted by R. de Jongh in close collaboration with Bob Gilmore.
+The instrument was made for Elisabeth Smalt as part of the Truth of Tune Tour, the first Partch tour in Holland in 2003, supported by the Harry Partch Foundation.

 Our Adapted Viola is an exact copy, made in Amsterdam in 2001, of Harry Partch’s Adapted Viola, built in New Orleans in 1930.
 Like Partch, we first bought a normal viola (from Amsterdam’s Palm Guitars) and retained the body while adding a new, elongated neck and fingerboard.
 For help with obtaining the precise measurements of Partch’s instrument we are grateful to the late Dean Drummond, custodian of the Harry Partch instrumentarium.
 Here’s some information on the original instrument and Partch’s use of it, conveniently taken from Bob Gilmore’s Harry Partch: a Biography (Yale University Press, 1998), pp. 72-73: